TambourineReindeer/open-iw/utils/reverse-engineering.md

  - [audio] - stored internally as ".bin" but may be .wav or some other common audio format; appear to be prefixed with s_*
  - [font] - unknown, also masked as ".bin" but could be .fon, .ttf, or .otf (probably .fon or some other bitmap-based font however)
  - others? - To be seen after browsing file offsets from the .lst file

 ---

+### Known file directories within the exectuable

+ - ../game/
+ - ../game/inner/
+ - ../game/inner/e1
+ - ../game/inner/e2
+ - ../game/inner/e3
+ - ../list/
+ - root directory? (/sleepy/? see below)
+ - directory commands are called from (hence '..')

+#### Other miscellaneous directories (probably not useful)

+ - /dev/mem (Linux physical memory file)
+ - /home/baford/include/sleepy/list (this is one of the developers' Linux home directories, unknown as to why it was included in the file)

+---